gokulmInfy/m2x-arduino/README.md

 The Arduino library is used to send/receive data to/from [AT&amp;T's M2X service](https://m2x.att.com/) from [Arduino](http://www.arduino.cc/) based devices.

-**NOTE**: Unless stated otherwise, the following instructions are specific to [Arduino Uno](http://arduino.cc/en/Main/arduinoBoardUno) board.
+**NOTE**: Unless stated otherwise, the following instructions are specific to [Arduino Uno](http://arduino.cc/en/Main/arduinoBoardUno) boards.
 If you are using other boards, the exact steps may vary.

 Getting Started